 DSJ publishes two issues per year (Spring, Fall) and uses a learner-centered mentoring model to support and encourage scholars in both their activism and scholarship.
 Scholarship from emerging scholars, practitioners and activists is encouraged.
 Scholars who present at the pre-conferences of the Adult Education Research Conference (i.e. African Diaspora, Asian Diaspora, and LBGTQ) as well as graduate students and emerging scholars affiliated with the Graduate Student and International special interest groups of the American Association of Adult and Continuing Education are strongly encouraged to submit work to DSJ for publication consideration.

 Issues include articles based on empirical research, or theorization from literature, practice and/or policy (5000-7000 words), book and media reviews (500-700 words), description of resources in practice (1200-3000 words), reflection essays (1200-3500 words), arts-based work, and other resources on contemporary or historical issues in the area of social justice in adult education.
 Refer to submission guidelines for more information.
 SettingsAuthors must have an online account before they can submit a manscript for review.
-Please email our Managing Editor, Bryndle L. Bottoms (email@example.com) to get this process started.
+Please email our editorial team at firstname.lastname@example.org to get this process started.

 Peer Review Process

-Full-length articles are double blind peer-reviewed by at least 1 reviewer.
-Reflection essays are peer-reviewed by the Reflections Editor and/or external reviewer.
-Book reviews and resources are peer-reviewed by the Book Review & Resources editor.
+Full-length articles are double anonymous peer-reviewed by at least 1 external reviewer.
+Reflection Essays and Book Reviews and Resources are peer-reviewed by a general editor, editorial board member and/or external reviewer.
 Arts-based works may be reviewed by artists familiar with that genre and/or by the editors.